JLisenbee/JLPersonalProjects/SchoolProjects/HTML-CSS-JS Flight Sim GUI/README.md

 # What this is

-This is a basic in-flight entertainment system built using some boilerplate CSS + Javascript with mostly HTML elements for the buttons and things.
+This is a functional in-flight entertainment system built as part of a group project with CSS + JavaScript at it's core on top an HTML framework.

 # How to view this